hyscaler/pdfexcavator/SECURITY.md

 ### Scope

 This security policy applies to:
-- The PDFLens npm package
+- The PDFExcavator npm package
 - The official GitHub repository

 ### Out of Scope